DSC-IIT-GOA/DSC-Learning-Resources/Web Development/README.md

 # Ola! 👋

-This community and repository is created with the spirit of helping anyone break into Web Development and working with the DSC Chapter to build a community of Web Development Enthusiasts right here in DYPCOE.
+This community and repository is created with the spirit of helping anyone break into Web Development and working with the DSC Chapter to build a community of Web Development Enthusiasts right here in IIT Goa.
 Resources include course/blog/tutorial/research paper links as well as prospective project ideas.

 ## Roadmaps